What will a Candidate learn while pursuing the CPFinCap?

 The terms below will help further detail the CPFinCap Candidate process.

 Window – Initially, two Certification Windows will be offered annually.
-Windows will last twelve (12) weeks, beginning in January and September.
-The Pilot/BETA Window is scheduled to initiate in early September 2019.
-The initial launch of the Certification Window is scheduled to begin January 2020.
+Windows will last twelve (12) weeks, beginning in February and October.

 Cohort - All Candidates (those pursuing the CPFinCap) will be assigned to a Cohort of up to twenty-five (25) peer members.
 Cohort members (Candidates) will function as a learning group and navigate the CPFinCap requirements together throughout the Certification Window.